civican/legisinfo/44-1/bills/C-69/bill_text.md

   **(1)** Paragraph (b) of the definition **child** in subsection 42(1) of the `Canada Pension Plan` is replaced by the following:

-    an individual **in respect of** whom, either legally or in fact, the contributor had, or immediately before the individual reached 21 years of age did have, **parenting time or decision-making responsibility**,
+    an individual in respect of whom, either legally or in fact, the contributor had, or immediately before the individual reached 21 years of age did have, parenting time or decision-making responsibility,

   **(2)** Paragraph (b) of the definition **dependent child** in subsection 42(1) of the Act is replaced by the following: